Invariance of Brownian motion associated with past and future maxima: Introduction and main results

-for which we also refer the reader to \rref{;rpinv}.
+for which we also refer the reader to \rref{;rpinv}\thetag{2}.

-In order to facilitate the reader's understanding of the transformation $\cm $, we will also reveal that, given $\phi \in C([0,t];\R )$, the transformed path $\cm (\phi )$, as well as the original path $\phi $, is expressed in terms of Pitman's transformation and the terminal value $\phi _{t}$.
+In order to facilitate the reader's understanding of the transformation $\cm $, we will also reveal that, given $\phi \in C([0,t];\R )$, the transformed path $\cm (\phi )$, as well as $\phi $ itself, is expressed in terms of Pitman's transformation and the terminal value $\phi _{t}$.

 \begin{prop} Restricting $\cp $ to $C([0,t];\R )$, for every $\phi \in C([0,t];\R )$, we have

 for all $0\le s\le t$. \end{prop}